 The Emerging Leader Award, established in 2020, honors early-career individuals who are collaborative, dedicated, passionate and inspirational leaders who have made substantial contributions to advancing leadership and gender equity.

-The recipient of the 2021 Emerging Leader Award will be announced during the Opening Session & Awards Program on Tuesday, March 2 at 1:00pm.
+The recipient of the 2023 Emerging Leader Award will be announced during the Keynote & Awards Luncheon, which begins at 11:30 am.

-A total of nine breakout sessions will be held throughout the three days of the conference, spanning a variety of topics including:
+Breakout sessions will be held throughout the conference, spanning a variety of topics including:

 HER story through Visual Arts: Photography, Painting, Sculpture, Architecture, Drawing, Printmaking, and Visual Arts.

 HER story through Performance Arts: Music, Drama, Dance, Costumes, Film, Movies, Television and Performance Arts.